-- 1. Acquire skills and knowledge that allow them to successfully complete academic work at a transfer institution. - The student will communicate effectively in their verbal and written presentations, using vocabulary, grammar, and technical skills appropriate for an Administration of Justice profession. - The student will demonstrate a knowledge of criminal law and criminal procedure appropriate for an Administration of Justice major.
+- Demonstrate skills and knowledge that allow them to successfully complete academic work at a transfer institution. - 2.
+Communicate effectively in their verbal and written presentations, using vocabulary, grammar, and technical skills appropriate for an Administration of Justice profession. - Demonstrate a knowledge of the criminal law and criminal procedure appropriate for an Administration of Justice major.